 Creating and leading a guild in world of warcraft is quite easy.
 All you need is a little bit of gold, and ten other players to sign your “charter”.
 Once you have done this, you have a guild, you are a guild leader.
-Anyone can do this, even a six year old.
+Anyone can do this, even a six-year-old.
 However, if you want the guild to be anything more than a glorified chat room, it takes a bit more.
 Most raid guilds start off by having a website, and something called a Ventrilo server used for voice chat based coordination during raids.
 As you can already see, creating a website and managing a voip server is already above the heads of most teenagers.

 I started by doing just what I outlined above.
-I assembeled a few of my friends, formed my guild, and there it was.
+I assembled a few of my friends, formed my guild, and there it was.
 My very own glorified chat room.
 After I had established my guild, Solipsis, I had to make a website for it.
 As an aside, having a cool guild name is always a plus, and my guilds name is totally badass.
 At this point, two other things need to happen.
-You need to recruit players into your ranks, and also establish a couple of co-leaders which are deemed “officers”.
+You need to recruit players into your ranks, and establish a couple of co-leaders which are deemed “officers”.
 You can compare an officer in a guild to something like a member of the cabinet in the presidency.
 They assist the leader of the guild on all issues and provide additional leadership assistance.
 Choosing capable, high quality officers is crucial to the success of a guild.
-You cannot simply choose power hungry teenagers.
+You cannot simply choose power-hungry teenagers.